-So you've sent in your application and you've been asked in for an interview!
+So you've sent in your application and you've been asked to participate in an interview for your course!
 You are one step away from being a West Lothian College student.
-So here are some tips to help you prepare for your big day.
+So here are some tips to help you prepare.

 Research your course: By reading up on what your course entails you will be better placed to answer any questions you are asked and you may end up with a few questions of your own

 Be professional: An interview for College is great practice for when you eventually apply for that dream job you have worked so hard to attain.
 Be enthusiastic show them why you are ideal for the course.
-Remember to switch your phone to silent!
 You want to stand out in a positive way!

 Be reflective: Many of the questions you will be asked will look for you to give examples of past experiences.
 For example: Can you remember a time where you had to work as part of a team?
 Questions like these are a great opportunity to sell yourself